Salabhanjika: Related iconography

+The sal tree (Shorea robusta) is often confused with the ashoka tree (Saraca indica) in the ancient literature of the Indian subcontinent.
+The pose of the Salabhanjika is also very similar to that almost invariably given in art to Queen Maya when she gave birth to Gautama Buddha under an asoka tree in a garden in Lumbini, while grasping a branch over her head with one hand.

 Etymology

 The word śālabhañjikā is a compound Sanskrit word consisting of śālā and bhañjikā.
 The word bhañjikā means 'breaking, interrupting".
 The word śālā means any "house, space, enclosure, wall, court" – such as in dharmaśālā (rest house) or gośālā (resting space for cows).
 The same word also refers to the sala tree, a valuable timber tree used to construct homes and other buildings.
 According to Vogel, a Sanskrit scholar, the different meanings of the word salabhanjika in the Indian traditions, may be linked to the respective significance of sala tree, the Buddhist tradition associating it with the birth of Buddha, while Hindu and Jain traditions using the same tree as timber for making statues and other objects of art.

 Vogel states that the word salabhanjika is found neither in the Vedic literature nor in Pali literature and nor in the major Indian epics, but appears in Indian classical literature of early 1st-millennium CE such as Asvagosha's Buddhacarita (c.
 100 CE).
 An older reference to the synonymous term salastri – woman shaped out of sala tree – is found in the Hindu text Natyashastra in verses 2.83–84.
 This may reflect that the literature followed the tradition and popularity of carving wooden statues.
 The term is also synonymous with terms madanika, putrilika, stambhaputri, stambhaputrika, and putrika.
 Prasanna Acharya – a Sanskrit scholar and the author of An Encyclopedia of Hindu Architecture, states that śālā and bhañjikā appear in verse 2.79 of the Natyashastra in the sense of "a wooden image".

 The word salabhanjika appears with uddalakapushpa-bhanjika and asokapushpaprachayika as ancient games in early Hindu Sanskrit texts, says Sivaramamurti – an art historian and Sanskrit epigraphist.
 These games were played by girls who collected flowers from the Sala, Asoka and other trees, then arranged them in colorful patterns or decorated their hair with them.
 This cultural event inspired sculpture, states Sivaramamurti.
 He concurs with Vogel and states that over the centuries, the word salabhanjika came to mean "any statue and nothing more", irrespective of the presence or absence of tree, whether female or male, in architecture or literature.

 Vogel, Acharya, and other scholars concur that in the arts and literature of the Hindus and Jains, the term salabhanjika has simply meant any statue on any pillar, wall, or in any hall.